-Let’s use MaryEllen Cox’s new listing here as an example: 2424 Birch St. in Wilson Boro.
-This home is priced at $133,900 and the annual taxes are $3,080.80.
+Let’s use MaryEllen Cox’s listing here as an example: 2424 Birch St. in Wilson Boro.
+The home was priced at $133,900 and the annual taxes are $3,080.80.
 This 3 bedroom home features *parking* which is a nice bonus in this spot, and updated kitchen plus lovely hardwood floors.
 With an FHA loan, if you qualify – you could put as little as 3.5% ‘down’ or $4,687.

 With a downpayment of 3.5% = $4,687 for an FHA loan, and given these assumptions – monthy PITI here at 2424 Birch looks like approx. $1,083/month.

 Monthly PITI = Principal + Interest (mortgage) $636 + $257 Taxes + $100 homeowners’ Insurance + $90 PMI